truenas/documentation/content/SCALE/SCALETutorials/Apps/MinIOClustersSCALE/MinIOClustering.md

 ![AppsMinIOStorage](/images/SCALE/22.12/AppsMinIOStorage.png "Host Path Volumes")

-If you want to use a host path to store your MinIO data volume, check **Enable Host Path for MinIO Data Volume** and select the path.
+If you want to use a host path to store your MinIO data volume, select **Enable Host Path for MinIO Data Volume** and then select the path.

 Under **Extra Host Path Volumes**, enter the <file>/data</file> directory under **Mount Path in Pod**, then select the directory or dataset you created earlier and click **Next**.